MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 # 5. References

-1. Sung, K., Falkenstein-Smith, R. and Hamins, A., *Velocity and Temperature Structure of Medium-Scale Pool Fires*, NIST Technical Note 2162, National Institute of Standards and Technology, Gaithersburg, MD, 2021-06-22 2021, <https://doi.org/10.6028/nist.tn.2162>; see also Sung, K., Falkenstein-Smith, R. and Hamins, A., *The Global and Local Structure of Medium-Scale Pool Fires*, NIST Technical Note 2162, Rev.1, National Institute of Standards and Technology, Gaithersburg, MD, 2024, <https://doi.org/10.6028/NIST.TN.2162r1>.
+1. Sung, K., Falkenstein-Smith, R. and Hamins, A., *The Global and Local Structure of Medium-Scale Pool Fires*, NIST Technical Note 2162, Rev.1, National Institute of Standards and Technology, Gaithersburg, MD, 2024, <https://doi.org/10.6028/NIST.TN.2162r1>.

 2. Sung, K., Chen, J., Bundy, M., Fernandez, M. and Hamins, A., *The Thermal Character of a 1 m Methanol Pool Fire*, NIST Technical Note 2083, Rev.1, National Institute of Standards and Technology, Gaithersburg, MD, June 2021a, <https://doi.org/10.6028/NIST.TN.2083r1>, also see Sung, K., Chen, J., Bundy, M. and Hamins, A., The Characteristics of a 1 m Methanol Pool Fire, *Fire Safety Journal*, ***120***, 103121, (2021b), <https://doi.org/10.1016/j.firesaf.2020.103121>.